EliasNimlandLind/xp-toolset/README.md

 These scripts are designed to be executed during startup and deletes user information to forcefully logout users of applications not affected by a similar process done by ggLeap.

+### windows-profile-picture-removal

+_windows-profile-picture-removal_ can be used to quickly remove profile pictures from computers with pictures due to people logging into Windows and Microsoft.

 ### installer-scripts

 The scripts found in _installer-scripts_ are used to simplify the install process for the other scripts.
-A seperate folder is used instead of dividing the install scripts based on usage to simplify the main install script.
+A seperate folder is used instead of dividing the install scripts based on usage to simplify the main install script as well as enabling individual download.

 ## Preparing files and installing